-- Order in advance for delivery at planting time.
-Top mail-order firms like David Austin Roses make it their business to ship bare root roses to recipients at just the right time for planting locally, no matter when you order.
-In any given area, the window for planting bare root roses typically starts several weeks before last local frost and ends two weeks afterwards.
+Order in advance for delivery at planting time.
+Top mail-order firms like David Austin Roses make it their business to ship bare-root roses to recipients at just the right time for planting locally, no matter when you order.
+In any given area, the window for planting bare-root roses typically starts several weeks before last local frost and ends two weeks afterward.

-- Spread mulch.
+Spread mulch.
 Immediately after planting, top the garden bed with a three-inch layer of mulch.
-This will add nutrients over time, keep soil cool and help retain soil moisture while roots get established and throughout the growing season.
-Ideally use the same kind of compost you mixed into the planting hole as mulch.
+This will add nutrients over time, keep the soil cool and help retain soil moisture while roots get established and throughout the growing season.
+Ideally, use the same kind of compost you mixed into the planting hole as mulch.
 Refresh mulch each spring.